Who provides Generative Engine Optimization (GEO) services for global B2B brands?

 5 layers · we build bottom-up.

 GEO isn't "we'll write articles and that's it".
 It's a 5-layer system, where every next layer rests on the previous.
 Without an entity profile, proof blocks have no anchor.
-Without proof, content doesn't get cited.
-Without schema.org, AI indexers can't read structure.
+Without proof, page trust is weaker and the chance of being used as a source drops.
+Without schema.org, search and AI systems have a harder time reading the page structure.
 Link-building and external mentions complete the picture.

 01